Oakland police detain 2 after Skyline High graduation shooting

-OAKLAND, Calif. - Two people have been detained after a Thursday evening shooting during Skyline High School's graduation in Oakland, police said in a Facebook video.
+OAKLAND, Calif. - Two people have been detained after a Thursday evening shooting that injured three people following Skyline High School's graduation in Oakland, police said in a Facebook video.

 No further details were given on who was detained and why.